PostHog/posthog.com/contents/newsletter/bad-behaviors.md

 ---
-title: Non-obvious behaviors that will kill your startup
+title: "Non-obvious behaviors that will kill your startup"
 date: 2024-10-11
 author:
   - andy-vandervell